tarwn/lessthandot-hugo/blogs/content/posts/2016-06-01-improved-teamcity-net-build-warnings.md

 ## Closing

 I wanted to thank Mitch again for sending back the improvements he made on the original.
-This is a level or two above my original post and I&#8217;m already applying some of the changes to my own builds.
+This is a level or two above my original post and I'm already applying some of the changes to my own builds.

  [1]: /index.php/enterprisedev/application-lifecycle-management/displaying-net-build-warnings-in/ "Displaying .Net Build Warnings in TeamCity"
  [2]: https://gist.github.com/tarwn/bfd08f42226463871389a766fa40258c